hugoquintel/Ultra-Social-App/README.md

 ## Functional story

-- To make a the story with proper function (deleted when expired), [celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) must be added with a broker, [RabbitMQ](https://www.rabbitmq.com/) is used for this project.
+- To enable story with proper function (deleted when expired), [celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) must be added with a broker, [RabbitMQ](https://www.rabbitmq.com/) is used for this project.

 - Watch the tutorial how to add celery task to story [here](https://www.youtube.com/watch?v=UU6PfdyWADc&list=PL9tgJISrBWc5619CclyqYrnnMkVOPzVYM&index=36&ab_channel=LaraCode)